Simie/OpenAOE/README.md

 ## What

 OpenAOE is an implementation of a deterministic entity-component-system game engine to replicate Age of Empires 2 gameplay.
-It is not a reimplementation of the Genie engine used by AOE2.
+It is not a reimplementation of the Genie engine used by AOE2, rather it is an attempt to imitate the existing AOE2 gameplay in a modern RTS engine.

 ## Why